 What have been ways in which you have tried to combat this stereotype?

-I make a supreme effort to control my weight.
+Answer: I make a supreme effort to control my weight.
 I'll never be anorexic, because I love food too much, but I work hard to maintain a healthy well balanced nutritional daily diet that keeps me physically fit as well as slender.
 I don't want to lose my muscle mass, but I don't need extra fat.
 Also, I work very, very hard at developing artistry so that I look delicate when I dance.
 I work hard at exercises that make my legs long and lean.
 I also try to perform in venues that bring me to the attention of the ballet world and ballet aficionados, because I want to change opinions about black female dancers.
 Last year, when I danced at the International Ballet Competition in Jackson, Mississippi a woman...a ballet teacher from Mississippi saw me and said, "I never knew that black girls could point their feet."
+I hope that someday I can dance in a world class ballet company and teach young dancers, especially black girls.
+I would like to be a role model to these children and share with them whatever secrets they need to know to grow as a black ballerina in the white world of classical ballet.

 I thank Michaela for her gracious responses and remember all too well sharing some of her same sentiments.
 I know that she is not alone.